joshiemoore/p8modem/README.md

 named your program.
 You do not need to copy `p8modem.lua` to your web server.

 Implementing your server-side WebSocket code is left as an exercise for the reader, but you can find examples in the `examples/` directory.
+When you are sending a packet from your WebSocket server to PICO-8/p8modem, remember that the first byte of the packet must be the total length of the packet, and that packets are limited to 128 total bytes in size (including the length byte).

 Please see the `Limitations` section for items to note while using p8modem to develop networked PICO-8 programs.
 Feel free to open an issue if you